Alyson Shotz: 2019 Permanent Lobby Commission

 In March 2019, we were delighted to unveil All Equations Are Wave Equations, the long-anticipated installation in the museum lobby by Brooklyn artist Alyson Shotz.

-The sculpture, inspired by and created specifically for our innovative space, takes advantage of the lobby’s immense natural light, soaring ceiling, and contemporary aesthetic.
+The sculpture, inspired by and created specifically for the Hunter’s 2005 building, takes advantage of the spaces immense natural light, soaring ceiling, and contemporary aesthetic.
 The appearance of the sculpture shifts constantly in relation to the position of the sun and the changing seasons.

 “The Acquisitions Committee was enamored with the alluring quality of Alyson’s work and felt the dynamic nature of her proposal would be the perfect complement to the grandeur of the lobby: beautiful, welcoming, always changing,” said Executive Director Virginia Anne Sharber.